History of Monday Night Football: Buck and Aikman

 On January 2, 2023, during the ongoing Week 17 game of the 2022 NFL season between the Buffalo Bills and Cincinnati Bengals, Bills safety Damar Hamlin collapsed with 5:58 left in the first quarter after tackling wide receiver Tee Higgins.
 Hamlin went into cardiac arrest near midfield at Paycor Stadium.
 CPR and defibrillation were administered before he was rushed to a local hospital.
 The game was aired on ABC, ESPN, ESPN2, ESPN+ and ESPN Deportes as part of ESPN's Monday Night Football coverage.
 Because of the threat of an overrun from the 2023 Rose Bowl airing immediately prior to the game on ESPN (and diversion of Megacast resources to that game), there was no Manningcast for this game on ESPN2.
 Buck and Aikman were on the call for the initial incident, but coverage was quickly moved to ESPN's Monday Night Countdown studio team of Adam Schefter, Booger McFarland and Suzy Kolber.
 Following the announcement of the game's suspension, coverage shifted to a special edition of SportsCenter hosted by Scott Van Pelt from Washington, D.C.

 ESPN was praised for its coverage of the incident.
 Contributors Ryan Clark and Booger McFarland were specifically praised for their commentary.
-ESPN's coverage of the incident, on ABC, ESPN, ESPN2 and ESPN Deportes, from 9 pm to 10:15 pm, which mostly featured coverage from the Monday Night Countdown crew, averaged 23.9 million viewers.
-SportsCenters coverage, from 10:15 p.m. to 11 p.m., on ESPN and ABC, averaged 14.3 million viewers.
+ESPN's coverage of the incident, on ABC, ESPN, ESPN2 and ESPN Deportes, from 9 p.m. to 10:15 pm, which mostly featured coverage from the Monday Night Countdown crew, averaged 23.9 million viewers.
+SportsCenter's coverage, from 10:15 p.m. to 11 p.m., on ESPN and ABC, averaged 14.3 million viewers.
 The NFL was criticized for its reaction to the incident.
 Joe Buck initially reported on the broadcast that after the ambulance took Hamlin away, the NFL had told teams they had five minutes to prepare to resume playing.
 This decision was criticized immediately by commentators, but the NFL denied the report.
 The following day, Buck responded to the NFL and Vincent, and stood by the claim that he was told both teams had five minutes to warm-up before resuming the game.
 A similar report regarding the players warming-up to resume play was aired on Westwood One.

+Prior to the 2023 season, ESPN reportedly replaced Steve Levy with Chris Fowler on the second team with Louis Riddick, Dan Orlovsky and Laura Rutledge.
+The 2023 season was also the first year in which more viable games are allowed to be flexed to Monday Night Football between weeks 12 and 17.
+The first such flex scheduling took place on November 30, 2023, when the Week 15 matchup between the Kansas City Chiefs and the New England Patriots was removed from Monday Night Football in favor of the Philadelphia Eagles at the Seattle Seahawks.